 General Citation Guidance

 Evidence explained: citing history sources from artifacts to cyberspace, by Elizabeth Shown Mills.
 Baltimore, MD: Genealogical Pub.
-Co., 2007, 885 p. (print only)
+Co., 2007, 885 p.
+Available online via Internet Archive.

 Harvard Guide to Using Sources is a guide produced by the Expository Writing Program.